EliaKobayashi/unit_1-2021/README.md

     if validate == "no":
         exist = False
     if validate == "yes":
+        # So that people who have played before can see their previous score before playingg
         validate2 = input(dp("Would you like to see what your score was?
 Type yes or no:\n")) while validate2 not in "yesno":
             validate2 = input(dp("Please type yes or no:\n"))